ivanchromjak/jekyll-theme-eon/_blocks/header-home.md

 ---
-title: Save yourself website headaches
+title: Tired of never ending site maintenance
-subtitle: Tired of website maintenance, constant theme and plugin updates? <br>Create your website with Jekyll static generator and get on with your business.
+subtitle: Put an end to constant theme and plugin updates.
+Build your website with Jekyll static generator and get on with what matters the most, your business.
 ---

 <!-- {% include image.html img="website.png" %} -->